 - Depression is not something that should be underestimated.
 It is characterized by a person feeling down most of the time.
 This certain situation can affect a person’s health because they may fall into habits that are definitely bad for their heart.

-- Most people relieve stress upon smoking cigarettes.
+- Most people relieve stress on smoking cigarettes.
 However, the mentioned vice is a big risk when it comes to heart ailments.

 If a sudden cardiac arrest occurred, cardiopulmonary resuscitation or CPR should be performed to the patient right away for a higher chance of survival.
 At this time, the patient is considered to be clinically dead because their hearts had already stopped beating.
 Having the capability and the certification to perform CPR properly would help the rescuer buy more time and delay the occurrence of actual death as they wait for the actual medical help to arrive.

-To learn more about the proper ways of executing the emergency procedure known as CPR, visit cpraedcourse.com and enroll on a CPR/AED course offered by the American Health Care Academy.
+To learn more about the proper ways of executing the emergency procedure known as CPR, visit cpraedcourse.com, and enroll in a CPR/AED course offered by the American Health Care Academy.